GoogleCloudPlatform/compute-image-tools/cli_tools/gce_vm_image_import/README.md

 + `-zone=ZONE` Zone of the image to import.
 The zone in which to do the work of importing the image.
 Overrides the default compute/zone property value for this command invocation.
-+ `-timeout=TIMEOUT; default="2h"` Maximum time a build can last before it is failed as "TIMEOUT".
++ `-timeout=TIMEOUT` Maximum time a build can last before it is failed as "TIMEOUT".
 For example, specifying 2h will fail the process after 2 hours.
-See $ gcloud topic datetimes for information on duration formats.
 + `-project=PROJECT` Project to run in, overrides what is set in workflow.
 + `-scratch_bucket_gcs_path=PATH` GCS scratch bucket to use, overrides default set in Daisy.
 + `-oauth=OAUTH_PATH` Path to oauth json file, overrides what is set in workflow.